2.2 Lower Extremity Conditions & Post-Op Protocols

 Plantar Fasciitis

 Morning heel pain with first steps and after rest.
-PTA-implemented care: plantar fascia stretching, gastrocnemius-soleus stretching, eccentric heel drops, ice massage with frozen bottle, night splints, low-Dye taping, and footwear education.
+PTA care: plantar fascia and gastrocnemius-soleus stretching, eccentric heel drops, ice massage with a frozen bottle, night splints, low-Dye taping, and footwear education.

 Achilles Tendon Repair

-Accelerated functional rehab now favors early protected weight-bearing in a controlled ankle motion (CAM) boot with heel wedges, weaned over 6-8 weeks.
-PTAs implement progressive AROM, isometrics, then concentric and finally eccentric loading; running typically resumes 4-6 months post-op.
+Accelerated functional rehab favors early protected weight-bearing in a controlled ankle motion (CAM) boot with heel wedges weaned over 6-8 weeks.
+The PTA progresses AROM, isometrics, then concentric and finally eccentric loading; running typically resumes 4-6 months post-op.
+Avoid passive dorsiflexion past neutral early, which stresses the repair.

 A patient is 3 days post posterior total hip arthroplasty (THA) and asks the PTA for help putting on socks while sitting on the edge of the bed.
 Which PTA action BEST protects the surgical hip?